 Reinoso continued to explore the relationship between function and sculpture in his Thonet series, begun in 2004.
 The iconic Thonet chair was first produced in 1859 and was revolutionary in its simplicity of form and the functionality of its design.
 Reinoso’s humorous performance piece ‘Thoneteando’ (2006) demonstrated the irony of disassembling and disabling furniture.
 This light-hearted approach remained in his subsequent series, Spaghetti Bench and Garabatos (‘scribbles’), in which Reinoso adopted the similarly ubiquitous yet anonymous public bench.
 The series juxtaposes the downward, grounded action of sitting with the uplifting movement of centrifugal ribbons.
 The rhizomatic formations echo gnarled roots and tangled branches of trees, organic forms reminiscent of his earlier series Articulations (1970–80).
 The bench sculptures have been installed in public places, beside the River Thames in London, along the Quai Gillet in Lyon, and on the south terrace of the Elysée Palace in Paris.
 Reinoso’s work is held in public collections worldwide, including Société des Amis du MNAM Centre Georges Pompidou, Paris; Fonds national d’art contemporain, Paris; Musée des Arts Décoratifs, Paris; Museo de Arte Moderno de Buenos Aires, Argentina; Museu de Arte Moderna de São Paulo, Brazil.

-Pablo Reinoso lives and works in Paris.Read more
+Pablo Reinoso is represented in the UK by Waddington Custot.
+He lives and works in Paris.Read more

 The Making of 'Still Tree'In the studio for the production of a major new work for Miami | 3 December 2019